-Take all pharmaceutical products that you may require on your tour; do not rely on being able to purchase these during your holiday.
-You will see pharmacies all over China, but they stock local traditional medicine and many unregulated brands of western medicine.
+Take all pharmaceutical products that you may require with you on your tour; do not rely on being able to purchase these during your holiday.
+While there are pharmacies throughout China, they stock local traditional medicine and many unregulated brands of western medicine.
 You are also very unlikely to find anyone who can speak English, nor any products with English writing.
 Consider taking a 'personal medical kit' containing any medication or medical equipment you may need during your time in China:

-- ✓ All prescribed medication (with a cover note from your doctor)/ copy of repeat prescription
+- ✓ All prescribed medication (with a cover note from your doctor)

 - ✓ Headache tablets

 - ✓ Anti-diarrhoea tablets

 - ✓ Cold and flu tablets

 - ✓ Travel sickness tablets

 - ✓ Lozenges

 - ✓ Insect repellent and bite/sting relief

-- ✓ Sunscreen

 - ✓ Antibacterial hand wipes and/or hand wash

-- ✓ Spare pair of glasses/contact lenses

-If you need to purchase any pharmaceuticals or medical equipment while in China - you may ask your National Escort, Local Guide or hotel staff to help you locate a pharmacy, identify medication or to translate from the local language to English.
+If you need to purchase any pharmaceuticals or medical equipment while in China, you may ask your National Escort/ Local Guide or hotel staff to help you locate a pharmacy, identify medication or to translate from the local language to English.
 If you need medical attention they will be able to arrange a call from a doctor, usually one who speaks English.
 However, the decision to purchase or take any non-prescribed (either western or traditional local medicine) is entirely your own.